Jury Finds Ex-White House Counsel Craig Not Guilty Of Lying To Government

 The alleged false statements

-Prosecutors alleged that Craig lied to the department about his work for Ukraine in order to avoid registering under FARA as a foreign agent.
+Prosecutors alleged that Craig lied to the department about his work for Ukraine to avoid registering under FARA as a foreign agent.
 Craig was not, in fact, charged with failing to register, but rather with withholding information that he knew he should have provided — and providing other information that he knew was false.

-The case largely revolved around Craig's alleged role in the media rollout plan for the Tymoshenko report when it was released in December of 2012.
+The case largely revolved around Craig's alleged role in the media rollout plan for the Tymoshenko report when it was released in December 2012.

 Craig contacted New York Times reporter David Sanger about the report and then hand-delivered a copy of it to Sanger's house two days before the document was released publicly.

-The government alleged that Craig was did so at Ukraine's behest as part of the public relations effort to shape the international perceptions of the report — and by extension, Tymoshenko's trial.
+The government alleged that Craig did so at Ukraine's behest as part of the public relations effort to shape the international perceptions of the report — and by extension, Tymoshenko's trial.

 Yanukovych was eager to patch up the reputation in the West of a prosecution that had been faulted as an abuse of power targeting one of his political rivals.

-Craig, who testified on his own behalf in the trial, said his contacts with reporters aimed to correct mischaracterizations of the report.
+Craig, who testified on his own behalf at the trial, said his contacts with reporters aimed to correct mischaracterizations of the report.
 He was not, he said, acting under the control of Ukraine and was never an agent of Ukraine.

+One of Craig's attorneys, William Taylor, said "there was never a crime and never evidence of a crime" and that "the jury made the only decision it could."

+Washington lobbyists and the lawyers who advise them on FARA issues had been following Craig's case closely.
+It was viewed as part of the Justice Department's new focus on enforcing FARA.